jet/equinox/README.md

     - `Equinox.EventStore`
       - caching is supported, but less important/relevant than it is with SSS as ESDB has good caching support and options
       - Equinox in-stream snapshots sometimes help but there are tradeoffs)
+    - `Equinox.CosmosStore` and `Equinox.DynamoStore`
+        - multiple events are packed into each document (critical to avoid per-Item space and indexing overhead - limits are configurable)
+        - etag-checked RollingState access mode enables allow you to achieve optimal perf and RU cost via the same API without writing an event every time
     - `Equinox.CosmosStore`
       - etag-checked read caching (use without that is not recommended in general, though you absolutely will and should turn it off for some streams)
-      - multiple events are packed into each document (critical to avoid per document overhead - this is configurable)
-      - etag-checked RollingState access mode enables allow you to achieve optimal perf and RU cost via the same API without writing an event every time

 **The provision of the changefeed needs to be considered as a primary factor in the overall design if you're trying to build a general store - the nature of what you are seeking to provide (max latency and ordering guarantees etc) will be a major factor in designing the schema for how you manage the encoding and updating of the items in the store**